How Long to File Probate After Death in California?

 If you were named as the executor in the will, time is especially important.
 In California, you generally have 30 days to file the will with the court.
 If you miss this deadline, another interested party could petition the court, and you might lose your chance to serve as the executor.
 The first step is to speak with a probate attorney who can assess your specific situation and guide you through petitioning the court, even after the ideal timeframe has passed.

-Expect Extra Steps and Costs
+What Extra Steps and Costs Should You Expect?

 Waiting to file for probate almost always leads to more work and higher costs.
 The longer an estate sits unsettled, the more money it might lose.
 Assets like homes and cars can fall into disrepair, bills can accumulate late fees, and potential investment gains can be lost.
 This directly reduces the value of the inheritance that will eventually be distributed to the beneficiaries.